 And much more?

-In this article, we are going to clear all your doubts related to Index fund vs Mutual Fund.
+In this article, we are going to clear all your doubts related to Index Fund vs Mutual Fund.
 So stick till the end to get the answer to all your queries in this matter.

-When it comes to Investing in the Stock market, most of the retail investors choose to invest either through an Index Fund or through a Mutual Fund.
+When it comes to Investing in the Stock market, most retail investors choose to invest either through an Index Fund or a Mutual Fund.
 And for wealth generation choosing the right investment vehicle is crucial.
 But how to know that you have chosen the correct investment vehicle for your goals?

 Before we start let us have a small discussion of the legality and regulation side of Index Funds and Mutual Funds in India.